 Decide on a number of bins, how often you rotate, what categories of toys go into each bin.
 For example, you can start with 4 bins and rotate them every two weeks.
 In each bin, you can put an equal amount of toys from each category that you want to focus on.
 Categories can include:

 - Active Play Toys—toys that encourage pushing, riding, rolling, climbing, etc.

 - Imagination Toys—dress up, finger puppets, dolls, barbies

 The list could go on and on, but you get the idea.
 Aim to put 8-10 toys in each bin.

 Third, implement the plan.

-Start by setting out the first bin of toys in an attractive or engaging way so kids will see them and want to play with them.
-I love cubby style bookcases because you can put a few toys in each cubby so that they’re seen but not strewn all over the place.
+Start by setting out the first bin of toys in an attractive and engaging way so kids will see them and want to play with them.
+I love cubby-style bookcases because you can put a few toys in each cubby so that they’re seen but not strewn all over the place.
 Your kids may protest about the lack of toys or even ask for specific toys, but be firm.
-It may take them a few days to get used to the change, but once they do it will be easy.
-After a week or two, when you’re ready to rotate to the next bin, your kids will “discover” a whole new set of toys and their interest will be spiked again.
+It may take them a few days to get used to the change, but it will be easy once they do.
+After a week or two, when you’re ready to rotate to the next bin, your kids will “discover” a whole new set of toys, and their interest will be spiked again.

-Be sure to pay attention to the toys your child is playing with and if you notice they consistently refuse to play with a certain toy, you can remove it completely from your rotation plan.
-It’s a good way to determine exactly what each child really enjoys playing with so you can stop wasting money buying toys they don’t want!
+Be sure to pay attention to the toys your child is playing with.
+If you notice they consistently refuse to play with a certain toy, remove it completely from your rotation plan.
+It’s a good way to determine exactly what each child enjoys playing with, so you can stop wasting money buying toys they don’t want!